Kyle Rittenhouse

-Kyle Howard Rittenhouse (born January 3, 2003) is an American man who shot three men, two fatally, during the civil unrest in Kenosha, Wisconsin, in August 2020 when he was 17 years old.
-At his trial in November 2021, a jury found Rittenhouse not guilty of murder and all other charges after he testified that he acted in self-defense.
+Kyle Howard Rittenhouse (born January 3, 2003) is an American man who gained national attention at age 17 for shooting three men in Kenosha, Wisconsin, two fatally, in August 2020, amid protests following the police shooting of Jacob Blake.
+He had traveled to Kenosha during the unrest and joined a group of armed people who said they were there to protect businesses.
+In a series of confrontations, Rittenhouse fatally shot two men who had tried to grab his gun, and non-fatally injured another who had pointed a handgun at him.
+Rittenhouse was charged by Kenosha County prosecutors with multiple criminal counts, including homicide.
+Rittenhouse pleaded self-defense at trial and was acquitted in November 2021.
+Two civil lawsuits against him were pending as of February 2023.

-Rittenhouse's prosecution attracted wide media coverage, and became a cause célèbre for right-wing organizations and media.
-Following his trial, he attended several events hosted by conservative organizations and individuals, including a meeting with former president Donald Trump, television features with political commentator Tucker Carlson, and guest appearances at several Turning Point USA productions.
-Rittenhouse's likeness has been used by fans to sell products, especially T-shirts.
-In 2022, he started a fundraising effort to sue media outlets in civil court for alleged defamation and announced a video game, Kyle Rittenhouse's Turkey Shoot, to raise funds for legal defense.
+Rittenhouse's prosecution attracted widespread media coverage.
+Following his acquittal, he attended several events hosted by conservative organizations and individuals, including a meeting with president Donald Trump, interviews with political commentator Tucker Carlson, and guest appearances at several Turning Point USA productions.
+Images of Rittenhouse have been used for political purposes by both right-wing and left-wing actors, becoming an internet meme, and appearing on commercial products.
+Several proposed laws were named after him, he was offered several internships by Republican politicians, and he appeared in a video game.

+Since his trial, Rittenhouse has operated a gun rights YouTube channel and started two projects, including another video game and raising money for unspecified defamation lawsuits against media companies.

 Early life and education

 Kyle Howard Rittenhouse was born on January 3, 2003, in Antioch, Illinois, to Michael and Wendy Rittenhouse.
 His parents were married in Lake County, Illinois, in February 2000, three years before his birth.
 He has two siblings, an older sister and a younger sister.
-His parents separated by 2014.
+His parents separated by 2014, when Michael was sued for child support.

 As a high school freshman, Rittenhouse participated in the Explorers program at the Grayslake Police Department, as well as a cadet program at the Antioch Fire Department, with the goal of becoming a paramedic or working in law enforcement.
 Eventually transitioning to online school, he dropped out and left Lakes Community High School altogether in 2018 after attending for one semester in 2017–2018.

-He expressed interest in law enforcement through publicly-viewable social media posts.
-In December 2018, Rittenhouse started a fundraiser through Facebook for Humanizing the Badge, a nonprofit.
-Other posts revolved around "honoring police, with Blue Lives Matter graphics, photos of officers killed in the line of duty, and the "thin blue line" flag associated with support for law enforcement."
-On his TikTok profile description, Rittenhouse had written, "BLUE LIVES MATTER 🔵" and "Trump 2020 🇺🇸 🇺🇸".
+Rittenhouse expressed interest in law enforcement through publicly viewable social media posts.
+In December 2018, he started a fundraiser through Facebook for Humanizing the Badge, a nonprofit.
+Rittenhouse also expressed support for Blue Lives Matter and the Donald Trump 2020 presidential campaign on various social media platforms, including TikTok and Facebook.

 On January 30, 2020, Rittenhouse attended a Trump rally in Des Moines, Iowa, seated in the front row.
-He got a part-time job as a lifeguard at the YMCA in Lindenhurst, but was furloughed in March 2020 when the COVID-19 pandemic began.
+Rittenhouse attempted to join the US Marine Corps that same month, but he was disqualified from serving by recruiters.
+He got a part-time job as a lifeguard at the YMCA in Lindenhurst, but was furloughed in March 2020 when the COVID-19 pandemic began, leading to a shutdown of many public facilities.